bemurphy/recruiting_form/README.md

 will trigger an email generated to the Meetup list.

-Essentially, the app acts as an approval proxy of sorts, to give people a place to go, as well as postings to the Meetup as slightly increased air of authenticity.
+Essentially, the app acts as an approval proxy of sorts, to give people a place to go, as well as give postings to the Meetup a slightly increased air of authenticity.

 ## Installation